ngw/ngw.github.io/_posts/2012-3-24-of-foxes-and-bacon-an-ode-to-_why.md

 I would like to build a company to see my own idea flourish and to help a business I care about and not to sell it to Facebook/Google like most: does this make me a sloppy entrepreneur?
 I don't think so.

 At this point, I'm convinced that \_why was one of the main reasons, if not the main, to think that the Ruby community is nice.
-Yes, if you ask a question on ruby-talk it's most likely the answers you will get will be super-nice, and Matz is probably one of the nicest guys in the industry. \_why, on the other hand, was so uncommon and weirdly gentle to give a very strong example.
+Yes, if you ask a question on ruby-talk it's most likely the answers you will get will be super-nice, and Matz is probably one of the nicest guys in the industry. \_why, on the other hand, was so uncommon and weirdly gentle to give a very strong example and leave a lasting impression.
+His way of approaching problems, taking always not immediately obvious paths, is something you can see all over the Ruby ecosystem.

 ***